zl602/Amadeus-raspberrypi/README.md

 Why run on raspberrypi? cos I can make a nice-looking portable device that goes into my pocket and take out and show off whenever I want El Psy Kongroo

-Failed to train a Japanese piper tts model, so tts still relies on requests sent to local inference model which runs on pc.
+Failed to train a Japanese piper tts model (which could potentially run on raspberrypi), so tts still relies on requests sent to local inference model which runs on pc.
 But it's already faster than requesting online api

 TTS model: https://github.com/RVC-Boss/GPT-SoVITS